 Geographic Information Systems (GIS)

 Mr. Holmes explained the history of Kentucky's GIS and how it became a leader in GIS sharing.
 Kentucky has won six international awards and three state awards since 2012 related to GIS.
-The Transportation Cabinet does have a statewide GIS roads databas which was a foundation for most 911 centerlines, and many local and county GIS group's road data.
+The Transportation Cabinet does have a statewide GIS roads database which was a foundation for most 911 centerlines, and many local and county GIS group's road data.
 The Transportation Cabinet is a key investor in shared needs as LiDAR and aerial photography.
 Their cabinet uses the GIS mapping for bridge and road maintenance.

 Geographic Information Systems (GIS)